Statutory Ballot FAQs

 In order to obtain an industrial action mandate:

-The EIS hopes that an industrial action mandate alone will be sufficient to exert sufficient pressure on COSLA and the Scottish Government o resolve the dispute and deliver the workload reductions from 1.5 hours less teaching per week.
+The EIS hopes that an industrial action mandate alone will be enough to exert sufficient pressure on COSLA and the Scottish Government to resolve the dispute and deliver the workload reductions from 1.5 hours less teaching per week.

 However, if COSLA and the Scottish Government decide not to resolve the dispute, then industrial action would be inevitable.

-All members who are teachers who are employed by a local authority i.e. probationers, main grade, chartered, lead, principal, depute headteachers and headteachers.
+All members who are teachers who we know are employed by a specific local authority i.e. probationers, main grade, chartered, lead, principal, depute headteachers and headteachers.

 You can check your details by logging into MyEIS.